Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/1-sequences-maps.md

-## Lambda functions

-Comprehensions can be made simpler with lambda functions, which are small functions that have no name.

-TODO: Add content.

-Now you know the basics of lists, tuples, strings, comprehensions, and lambda expressions in Python.
-In the next lesson, you'll put this knowledge to work using a dataset stored in a CSV file.
+Now you know the basics of lists, strings, dictionaries in Python.
+In the next lesson, you'll learn how to use comprehensions and lambda functions to make working with these types easier.